johno/pixyll/_posts/2022-02-15-paying_yourself_llc.md

 Your Draw or Distribution is recorded on your income tax return when you file taxes individually.

 The IRS taxes LLC owners in this manner by default.
-The whole process is called Pass-Through Taxation because your business profits get “passed-through” Personal Income Tax before it becomes “yours”.
+The whole process is called Pass-Through Taxation because your business profits get “passed-through” Income Tax before it becomes “yours”.

-The reason I write “yours” in quotes is you still have to pay Self-Employment Tax (FICA) on what you claim as personal income.
+The reason “yours” in quotes is you still have to pay Self-Employment Tax (FICA) on what you claim as personal income.
 This Self-Employment Tax consists of Medicare and Social Security Tax.

 God Bless America!

-Just be sure not to “draw” too much money out of your LLC as it would destroy your corporate veil.
-Doing so voids your limited liability protection.
+Just be sure not to “draw” too much money out of your LLC as it would destroy your Corporate Veil, voiding your limited liability protection.

-To put it differently, make sure you always leave enough money in your business so it doesn’t become undercapitalized.
+To put it differently, always leave enough money in your business to prevent Undercapitalization.
 If you’re unable to maintain operations, pay debts, or fight legal battles, you could possibly lose personal assets like your house, car, even investments.

 ### Is Pass-Through Taxation right for me?

-Pass-Through Taxation is good if you’re getting your business up and moving.
+Pass-Through Taxation is good for getting your business up and moving.
 When you’re starting it’s important to reinvest the majority of profits back into your business.
-Focus on scaling it up, initially.
+Focus on scaling.

 The more you’re investing in yourself and your business in the early stages, the better off you’ll be down the road.